Judge Rules Homeless Men Living At Lucerne Must Leave Upper West Side Hotel

 The West Side Community Organization, which opposed the shelter, released a statement after the ruling, calling on the community to “heal our divisions.”

-“We hope that once the DHS clients are moved from their unsuitable temporary residence at the Lucerne Hotel to a permanent facility in FiDi, the community on the UWS can heal our divisions & continue to work towards solutions for the city’s homeless during what has been a difficult time for all of us,” the statement read.
+“We hope that once the [Department of Homeless Services] clients are moved from their unsuitable temporary residence at the Lucerne Hotel to a permanent facility in FiDi, the community on the Upper West Side can heal our divisions and continue to work towards solutions for the city’s homeless during what has been a difficult time for all of us,” the statement read.

 "We hope that once the DHS clients are moved from their unsuitable temporary residence at the Lucerne Hotel to a permanent facility in FiDi, the community on the UWS can heal our divisions & continue to work towards solutions for the city's homeless…" 🙌 @savetheuws #savetheuws pic.twitter.com/PQ8SsDErL5